-Supported by a solid financial foundation built by generous Campaign gifts, the School of Philosophy will proudly carry on its more than century-long tradition of scholarly and teaching excellence, preparing students to engage with persons of all faiths, and persons of no faith, in addressing the crucial questions of our age.
-The priorities the School will pursue within Light the Way: The Campaign for Catholic University, are as follows:
+We are animated in all that we do by a confidence that reality is intelligible and that the patient search to understand the world around us contributes immeasurably to the human good.
+Such an outlook is not exactly fashionable in our skeptical age.
+Supported by a solid financial foundation built by generous Campaign gifts, the School of Philosophy will nevertheless proudly carry on its more than century-long tradition of scholarly and teaching excellence, preparing students to engage with persons of all faiths, and persons of no faith, in addressing the crucial questions of our age.

 New Graduate Scholarships

 Enhanced funding opportunities for prospective graduate students will enable the School to meet increasing national competition for the most talented.